Group GT1: Prototype years (1997–1998)

-GTS "GT1" (2000–2009)
+GTS "GT1" (1999–2009)

 Following the omission of the original GT1 category in the 1999 season, the FIA GT Championship was restructured, such that original GT2 class would be elevated to the top class of the championship, and become known as GT while a new class, N-GT would be the lower class in the championship.
 The equivalent of this in ACO sanctioned Championships would be the GTS class, and the GT class.
 In 2005, both classes would become renamed as "GT1" and "GT2" respectively.
-The Maserati MC12 would be the dominant car of this era, with it earning 5 consecutive teams titles from 2006-2009 for the Vitaphone Racing Team in the FIA GT Championship.
+The Maserati MC12 would be the dominant car of this era, with it earning five consecutive teams titles from 2006 to 2009 for the Vitaphone Racing Team in the FIA GT Championship.